chrissyfancy/cosmetrics/README.md

-Product Praise is a full-fledged web application that I created during my time at Launch Academy.
+Cosmetrics is a full-fledged web application that I created during my time at Launch Academy.
 The purpose of this challenge was to create an application to allow users to add new items and write reviews for those items.

-Product Praise is an application that allows it's users to review cosmetic products.
+Cosmetrics is an application that allows it's users to review cosmetic products.

 ### Challenge Requirements